LEAF-BoiseState/WRF_HYDRO-R2/README.md

 You can repeat those sequence of commands to continue to do different simulations.
 The last command above, `wh_job`, will create a SLURM script (`submit`) for a batch job in the run directory.
 Also, just before it returns the command prompt, it will print out the command (starting with `sbatch`) needed to submit the job to the scheduler.
-This is done so you have the opportunity now, once everything else is ready to run, to make any adjustments, if any, before running it.
+This is done so you have the opportunity once everything else is ready to run to make any adjustments, if any, before running it.
 If not, simply copy and paste that command to run it and your job will be added to the queue.
 <br><br>